How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Tile sizes and coverage

-A 600mm by 600mm tile covers 0.36 square metres.
-You need 2.8 of them per square metre.
-A 300mm by 300mm tile covers 0.09 square metres.
-You need 11.1 of them per square metre.
+A 600mm by 600mm tile covers 0.
+36 square metres.
+You need 2.
+8 of them per square metre.
+A 300mm by 300mm tile covers 0.
+09 square metres.
+You need 11.
+1 of them per square metre.

-Why 10% wastage is not always enough
+Why 10% wastage isn't always enough

 For diagonal layouts, add 15% instead of 10%.
 For herringbone or other complex patterns, consider 20%.
 For large format tiles in a small bathroom, add 15% because one broken tile is significant.